01 Day: Arrival Mumbai

 17 Day: Varanasi

-Assistance on arrival at Varanasi Railway Station and transfer to the hotel.
-After relaxation take an excursion to Sarnath, located at 10 kms from Varanasi where Lord Buddha gave his first sermon to the five holy men; visit Dharmarajika Stupa, the 110 ft. tall Dhamekh Stupa marks the place where Buddha preached first sermon., visit to Archaeological museum, the collection of ancient Buddhist relics and antiques comprising numerous Buddha and Bodhisatva images, also see the Ashok Pillar with 4 lions, built in 3rd Century BC., symbolize both Ashoks's imperial rule and the kingship of the Buddha.
-The four-lion capital was adopted as the emblem of the modern Indian republic.
-After visit drive back to Varanasi, after relaxation, if time permits than you can visit to local markets and narrow lanes of old Varanasi for shopping specially word famous Benarasi Silk clothes and Sarees.
-Afterwards return to the hotel for overnight stay.
+Upon arrival at Varanasi Railway Station, you will be assisted and transferred to the hotel.
+After some rest, proceed for an excursion to Sarnath, located about 10 km from Varanasi, where Lord Buddha delivered his first sermon to his five disciples.
+Visit the Dharmarajika Stupa and the 110 ft tall Dhamekh Stupa, marking the place of his first teachings.
+Also visit the Archaeological Museum, which houses a valuable collection of ancient Buddhist relics and artefacts, including several images of Buddha and Bodhisattvas.
+See the Ashoka Pillar with its four-lion capital, built in the 3rd century BC, symbolizing Ashoka’s rule and the spiritual importance of Buddhism, later adopted as the national emblem of India.
+After the visit, drive back to Varanasi.
+After relaxation, if time permits, you may explore the local markets and narrow lanes of old Varanasi, known for Banarasi silk fabrics and sarees.
+Afterwards, return to the hotel for an overnight stay.

 18 Day: Varanasi